jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/groups/delete.md

 ![Delete Modal](https://res.cloudinary.com/fluid-attacks/image/upload/v1668526339/docs/web/groups/delete/action_delete.png)

+## Reason why you want to delete the group

+When you want to delete a group, you will find eight reasons to do this action.
+Below you can see the definitions of these reasons.

+- **System will be deprecated:** It will not be further developed in those repositories that make up the group.

+- **No more security testing:** No further testing of the group will be required, as the group is now closed.

+- **Different security testing strategy:** Change of testing service provider.

+- **Group rename:** The name of the group should be changed to a more appropriate name for the project.

+- **Information will be moved to a different group:**
+  The scope in that group will be moved to another group either because it will be merged with another project or because the information in it needs to be restructured.

+- **PoC Over:** End of PoC time.

+- **Testing Request Cancelled:** Before starting tests on a group, the customer cancels the order.

+- **Other reasons not mentioned here:**
+  Of the eight reasons given above, none apply to why the group is being closed.

 > **Note:** This action will immediately delete the group.
 > This will remove all of its data including
 > findings and related vulnerabilities.